Dolby Vision HDR could be coming to a gaming console near you

-Dolby has announced its HDR standard Dolby Vision is now fully software-based meaning that existing devices such as consoles and televisions will be able to implement it.
+Dolby has announced its HDR standard Dolby Vision is now fully software-based, meaning that existing devices such as consoles and televisions could be able to implement it.

 "There are implementations that can run Dolby Vision in software, certainly in the console space but also in the TV SoC (System On a Chip) space", Dolby representatives told Forbes.